Who doesn’t love summer vacation on Maui?!

 Annual Kapalua Wine & Food Festival: The Kapalua Wine and Food Festival is the longest running epicurean festival in Hawaii!
 The event features wine tasting seminars, cooking demos, and the fabulous Grand Tasting event.
 Guests can rub elbows with celebrity chefs and renowned winemakers — and enjoy to-die-for food and wine pairings, of course.
 This is one of the most popular things to do on Maui in summer!

-2023 Dates: June 8-11th.
+2026 Dates: June 25-28th.
 Kapalua (West Maui).
 Details & Future Dates (as they become available).
 Places to stay in Kapalua!

-2023 Date: TBA Kahului (Central Maui) Details & Future Dates (as they become available).
+2026 Dates: June 18-21st Wailuku (Central Maui).
+Details & Future Dates (as they become available).
+Stay near Wailuku.

 MAUI EVENTS IN JULY